flyingmachine/brave-clojure-web/content/7-core-functions-in-depth.md

-In this chapter, you'll learn about Clojure's deep, dark, bloodthirsty, supernatur&ndash; \**cough*\* I mean, in this chapter, you'll learn a couple of Clojure's underlying concepts.
-This will give you the footing you need to read the documentation for functions you haven't used before and to understand what's happening when you give them a try.
+In this chapter, you'll learn about Clojure's deep, dark, bloodthirsty, supernatur&ndash; \**cough*\* I mean, in this chapter, you'll learn about a couple of Clojure's underlying concepts.
+This will give you the grounding you need to read the documentation for functions you haven't used before and to understand what's happening when you give them a try.

 You'll also see usage examples of the functions you'll be reaching for the most.
 This will give you a solid foundation for writing your own